EdgeFirstAI/documentation/docs/index.md

 ## EdgeFirst Platforms Quickstart

-If you have recently received one of these EdgeFirst Platforms, you may want to first start with the [EdgeFirst Platforms Quickstart](platforms/quickstart.md) and then come back once you're ready to get started with EdgeFirst Studio.
+If you have recently received one of these EdgeFirst Platforms, you should first start with the [EdgeFirst Platforms Quickstart](platforms/quickstart.md) and then come back once you're ready to get started with EdgeFirst Studio.

 **[Maivin 1](platforms/index.md)** | **[Maivin 2](platforms/index.md)** | **[Raivin](platforms/index.md)**